RareSkills/solana-tutorial/content/rust-attribute-derive-macro/en/rust-attribute-derive-macro.md

 Some observations:

-- The struct MyStruct does not have the fields `foo` in it.
+- The struct `MyStruct` does not have the fields `foo` in it.
-- The function `double_foo` is not defined anywhere -in the code above, it is assumed to exist.
+- The function `double_foo` is not defined anywhere in the code above, it is assumed to exist.

-Now let’s create the attribute-like macro which will modify the MyStruct behind the scenes.
+Now let's create the attribute-like macro which will modify the `MyStruct` behind the scenes.

 Replace the code in src/lib.rs with the following code (be sure to read the comments):